Cross-boundary Behavioural Reprogrammability Reveals Evidence of Pervasive Universality: Notation, Concepts and Methods

 \begin{defn}

 \end{defn}

-where $W(CA(i,t))$ is the maximum Wolfram class of $CA$ reached across all inputs $i$ (for an arbitrary enumeration) up to runtime $t$.
-It is therefore clear that $W(CA)$ is approachable from below.
-That is, if $W(CA(i,t))=C_n$ and $W(CA(i^\prime,t^\prime))=C_n^\prime$, then $CA$ belongs to class $C_{n\prime} < C_n$, where $n^\prime < n$. $W$ introduces a partition, given that a system $s$ cannot belong to 2 different Wolfram classes at the limit.
+where $W(CA(i,t))$ is the maximum candidate class of $CA$ reached across all inputs $i$ (for an arbitrary enumeration) up to runtime $t$ according to a compressibility criterion.
+It is clear that $W(CA)$ is approachable from below.
+That is, if $W(CA(i,t))=C_n$ and $W(CA(i^\prime,t^\prime))=C_n^\prime$, then $CA$ belongs to class $C_{n\prime} < C_n$, where $n^\prime < n$. $W$ introduces a partition, given that a system $s$ cannot belong to two different Wolfram classes at the limit.
 That is, $\bigcap_{n=1}^4 C_n=\emptyset$ and $\sum_{n=1}^4 |C_n| = |\bigcup_{n=1}^4 C_n|$.
-Which does not mean one cannot misclassify a system for initial values $i$ and $t$. $W(CA(i,t))$ can then be formalized by using a suitable complexity measure, for example, the Kolmogorov complexity $K(CA(i,t))$ for initial conditions $i$ up to time $t$.
+Which does not mean one cannot misclassify a system for initial values $i$ and $t$. $W(CA(i,t))$ can then be formalized by using a suitable complexity measure, for example, the algorithmic complexity $K(CA(i,t))$ for initial conditions $i$ up to time $t$.
 Then one takes the maximum or tries to calculate a limit.
-In practice this is impossible because $K$ is semi-computable, but a lossless compression algorithm implementing an efficient Entropy rate can be used as a sufficient test for non-randomness, and therefore a loose upper bound on $K$.
-Thresholds are then trained to divide $W$ into candidate classes $C_n$ with $n \in \{1 ,2 ,3 ,4\}$ motivated by Wolfram's original classes.
+In practice this is impossible because $K$ is semi-computable, but a lossless compression algorithm implementing Entropy can be used as a sufficient test for non-randomness, and therefore as a loose upper bound on $K$.
+Thresholds are then trained to divide $W$ into candidate classes $C_n$ motivated by Wolfram's original classes.

 The measure, based on the change of the asymptotic size of the compressed evolutions for increasing $i$ and $t$, is calculated by following an enumeration of $i$ based on a Gray-code enumeration, as suggested in~\cite{zenilca,zenilchaos}, to establish a distance metric between initial configurations.
 The measure then gauges the resiliency or sensitivity of a system based on its initial conditions.
 The phase transition coefficient thus defined led to an interesting characterization and classification of systems, which when applied to elementary CA, yielded exactly Wolfram's four classes of system behaviour (except for one borderline case).
 The coefficient works by compressing the changes of the different evolutions through time, normalized by evolution space.
 It has been shown to be an interesting approach to CA behavioural classification questions~\cite{zenilca,zenilchaos}.